 Primary research has not been a key function of the RTF in the past because primary data collection is expensive.
 However, on occasion it has been advantageous to use the RTF to sponsor primary research, or to coordinate secondary research where there is distinct region-wide value.
-For 2013, this category is focused on updating HVAC and lighting interaction factors which have become outdated and continual maintenance and updates to the End-Use Load Library developed under the 2012 work plan.
-In addition there is a \$28,000 placeholder in this category for small research projects that may emerge during the year to be selected by the RTF.
+For 2014, this category is focused on updating HVAC and lighting interaction factors which have become outdated, and providing continual maintenance and updates to the End-Use Load Library with additional ELCAP data developed under the 2013 work plan or through the addition of new data.
+In addition, budget has been allocated for Staff to assist with reviewing Power Plan inputs and supply curves as part of the early stages of the Seventh Power Plan development.

-Regional Coordination (\$87,000)
+Regional Coordination (\$18,500)